midasbal/Lucid/README.md

+# it’s a wip, i’m not gonna finish it. feel free to take the idea and run with it.

 # Lucid

 Lucid is a client library, a market maker, and a non-custodial settlement layer for DreamDEX event contracts on Somnia: short-dated binary (YES/NO) markets on asset prices.